10 Top-Rated Tourist Attractions in Sfax

 2 Folk Museum (Dar Jellouli)

-Sfax's excellent folk museum (Musée des Arts et Traditions Populaires) is housed in Dar Jellouli, a two-storey 18th century mansion that once belonged to a wealthy Andalusian family.
-It has a beautiful inner courtyard surrounded by horseshoe arches, and a delicately carved door and window frames of Gabès stone.
-The exhibits inside include a wide range of everyday objects, furniture, traditional costumes, jewellery and Arab calligraphy.
+Tourists interested in Tunisia's culture and history shouldn't miss Sfax's excellent folk museum (Musée des Arts et Traditions Populaires).
+It is housed in Dar Jellouli, a two-story 18th-century mansion that once belonged to a wealthy Andalusian family.
+It has a beautiful inner courtyard, surrounded by horseshoe arches, and a delicately carved door and window frames of Gabès stone.
+The exhibits inside cover the scope of Tunisian artistry, with a wide range of everyday objects, wooden furniture, traditional costumes, jewelry, and Arab calligraphy.

 3 Archaeological Museum

-The ground floor of Sfax's Municipalité (Town Hall) building is home to the city's very interesting Archaeological Museum, which holds exhibits of Punic, Roman and Byzantine antiquities.
-It's well worth a visit for the mosaic collection alone with mosaics from the excavation sites of Thaenae (Thyna), Taparura and La Skhira, including the 5th or 6th century "Daniel in the lions' den" mosaic and the 3rd century "Ennius surrounded by the muses" mosaic.
+The ground floor of Sfax's Municipalité (Town Hall) building is home to the city's very interesting Archaeological Museum, which holds exhibits of Punic, Roman, and Byzantine antiquities.
+It is well worth a visit for the mosaic collection alone, with mosaics from the nearby excavation sites of Thaenae (Thyna), Taparura, and La Skhira.
+Among the collection, don't miss the beautiful and incredibly intricate 5th- or 6th-century "Daniel in the lions' den" mosaic and the 3rd-century "Ennius surrounded by the muses" mosaic.

-The site of ancient Thaenae (Thyna) was the most south-easterly outpost of Carthaginian territory.
+The site of ancient Thaenae (Thyna) was the most southeasterly outpost of Carthaginian territory.
 The Fossa Regia, constructed by the Romans in 146 BC to mark the frontier between the Roman province and the kingdom of Numidia, began just south of the town.
-Excavations here have revealed the remains of various buildings from the 4th and 5th centuries including baths, dwelling houses and a Christian church.
-To the east of the site is a necropolis centred round an octagonal mausoleum.
+Excavations here have revealed the remains of various buildings from the 4th and 5th centuries, including baths, dwelling houses, and a Christian church.
+To the east of the site is a necropolis centered around an octagonal mausoleum.

 5 Great Mosque

-In the centre of the Sfax Medina stands the Great Mosque, founded in AD 849 and rebuilt during the 10th and 11th centuries.
+In the center of the Sfax medina stands the Great Mosque, founded in AD 849 and rebuilt during the 10th and 11th centuries.
 It was finally finished in 1759 under Ottoman rule.
-Non-Muslims may enter the inner courtyard.
+Non-Muslims may enter the inner courtyard as long as they are modestly dressed.
 At the end of the courtyard is the nine-aisled prayer hall with its vaulting borne on antique columns.
-The graceful minaret is made up of three successively smaller sections, and richly decorated with Kufic inscriptions and ornamental bands.
+The graceful minaret is made up of three successively smaller sections and richly decorated with Kufic inscriptions and ornamental bands.

 6 New Town

-Sfax's New Town district lies between the harbour and the Medina.
+Sfax's new town district (ville nouvelle in French) lies between the harbor and the medina.
 It was constructed during the French protectorate, though only a few buildings from the colonial period now survive.
 One of the most distinctive of these is the Town Hall (Place de la République), built in neo-Moorish style with a tall minaret-like tower.
+This is a great place to come to sample Sfax's café culture, particularly in the early evening when it sometimes seems like everyone in town is here promenading along the main street.

 7 Plage de Chaffer

 For a local beach experience, Plage de Chaffer can't be beaten.
-This beautiful strip of sand is much frequented by the population of Sfax and on the weekends becomes a vibrant and buzzing hub of family fun.
+This beautiful strip of sand is much frequented by the population of Sfax, and on the weekends becomes a vibrant and buzzing hub of family fun.
+Plenty of roaming vendors sell snacks and soft drinks, and you'll find sun loungers and sun shades, too.
+If you're looking for a quiet beach scene, this probably isn't the patch of sand for you, but if you want to check out how the locals have a day at the beach - complete with soccer games and picnics - you've come to the right place.

-Shoppers will enjoy poking about in Sfax's colourful market districts.
-In the Medina, between the Great Mosque and the northern gate (known as Bab el Djebli) is the old town's souk quarter.
-There are shops aplenty selling Tunisia's famous colourful ceramics here, as well as local embroidery, leather items, and metalwork.
-Outside the Medina walls is the New Market area, where locals come to do their shopping.
+Shoppers will enjoy poking about in Sfax's colorful market districts.
+In the medina, between the Great Mosque and the northern gate (known as Bab el Djebli) is the old town's souk quarter.
+Plenty of shops sell Tunisia's famous vibrantly hand-painted ceramics here, as well as local embroidery, leather items, and metalwork.
+Outside the medina walls is the New Market area, where locals come to do their shopping.
 There's everything here from fresh produce to plastic trinkets, and it is great fun for people watching as well as for picking up a bargain or two.

 10 Kerkennah Islands

-The Kerkennah Islands lie off the Tunisian coast, between 20 km and 40 km east of Sfax.
+The Kerkennah Islands lie off the Tunisian coast, between 20 kilometers and 40 kilometers east of Sfax.
 The archipelago consists of seven islands with only the principal two (Gharbi and Chergui) inhabited.
-The island inhabitants make a living mainly by fishing, sponge diving and selling their craft products.
+The island inhabitants make a living mainly by fishing, sponge diving, and selling their craft products.
 The sandy beaches, most of them still mainly unfrequented, offer excellent conditions for diving.
 From Sfax there are, depending on the season, between two and five daily car ferries to the islands.